Admitting to yourself that the person you have strong feelings for doesn’t love you back is devastating and difficult to achieve.

 Admit your feelings to yourself

-If you’re trying to figure out how to stop caring for someone, you’ll have to be ready for a lot of introspection and self-questioning.
+If you’re trying to figure out how to stop caring for your ex-boyfriend/girlfriend, you’ll have to be ready for a lot of introspection and self-questioning.

 First and foremost, admit your feelings to yourself because self-deception will bring you nowhere.

 Accept that you care for this person and that your love is unrequited.
-Accept that you’re suffering and don’t be ashamed of your pain.
+You’re a human being and that makes you an emotional creature, so you need to accept that you’re suffering and don’t ever be ashamed of your pain.

 If it’s easier, write your emotions down.
 This way, you’ll visualize them better and you’ll know exactly what you’re fighting against.